hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ## Requirements

-- FPC Chaincode must be written in C/C++ using the FPC SDK.
+- FPC Chaincode must be written in C/C++ using our FPC SDK.
 More language support is planned.
-- FPC Endorsing Peers must use the FPC Chaincode runtime.
-- FPC’s runtime relies on the External Builder and Launcher feature of Fabric.
+- FPC relies on the External Builder and Launcher feature of Fabric.
   <!-- comment out below as we haven't introduced registry yet and, at least so far, we have put the registration under the cover of cli
    FPC's attestation infrastructure requires the installation of an FPC Registry chaincode per channel.
   -->